 which this heat eventually transfers through an insulation material is the

-They also reduce convective heat flows by trapping heating air flows and
+by trapping air flows and lowering air circulation.

 How Radiant Barriers Work